 - Decentralization refers to geographically distributed electricity with a large number of multi-level producers and consumers.
 Some regions today generate electricity independently, even though they are not yet connected to the distribution networks.
 Besides, decentralization enables lower energy intensity and provides opportunities for utilizing renewable sources of energy.

 - Digitization implies the widespread use of digital machines and devices at all levels of the power system, from production and infrastructure to end-user devices.
-Energy 4.0, as it is known, enables the industry to implement intelligent energy and power management solutions based on machine to machine and machine-human interactions.
+Energy 4.0, as it is known, enables the industry to implement intelligent energy and power management solutions based on machine-to-machine and machine-human interactions.

-Innovation Map: Top 10 Energy Industry Trends
+Innovation Map outlines the Top 10 Energy Industry Trends & 20 Promising Startups

 The Tree Map below illustrates the top 10 energy industry trends that will impact companies in 2021.
 Renewable energy infrastructure development, power generation, storage, and efficiency drives innovations in the sector with numerous emerging companies developing low-cost renewable energy technology.
 This, in combination with artificial intelligence (AI), the internet of energy, and blockchain account for nearly three-fourths of the energy industry trends.
 Advancements in electric vehicles (EVs) and charging solutions focus on enabling the transition to zero-emissions transportation by solving for infrastructure-related challenges.